 It’s all in the details.

 A new kind of leather companyBilly Tannery is here to bring a fresh approach to the ancient world of leather.
 All of our goat leather is tanned in our farm-based microtannery using goatskins that were previously going into landfill.
-Our core range of products is Made in England and includes bags, accessories and aprons but a few times a year we launch exciting collaborations with like-minded British companies.
+Our core range of products is Made in England and includes leather bags for men and women, leather accessories and leather aprons but a few times a year we launch exciting collaborations with like-minded British companies.

-We pride ourselves in sending great emails and never more than one a week, so to stay in touch make sure to sign-up below.
+We pride ourselves in sending great emails and never more than one a week, so to stay in touch make sure to sign-up to our newsletter.
 You’ll also receive 10% off your first order with us as a thank you.
 You can also follow us on Instagram @billytannery or learn more about us here.